Skip to Content

 1 pound campari tomatoes

 • Cut the roma tomatoes in half lengthwise.
-Make a triangle shaped cut around the stem, peel the core out, scrape any remaining seeds out with your finger or a small spoon.
+Make a triangle shaped cut around the stem, peel the core out, and scrape any remaining seeds out with your finger or a small spoon.
 Discard the core and seeds.
 Cut each roma tomato in half again so you now have quartered tomatoes.

 4 roma tomatoes

 • Place the tomatoes in the baking dish.
 Add the garlic, and drizzle generously with olive oil, salt, and pepper.
-Bake for 30-40 minutes, or until tomatoes are blistered and golden brown around the edges, and garlic is soft.

 6 cloves garlic